|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the Southern Comfort, amaretto, sloe gin, and orange juice.
+In a cocktail shaker, pour the Southern Comfort, amaretto, sloe gin, and orange juice.

-Strain into a highball glass with fresh ice.
+Strain into a highball glass over fresh ice.

 - If you prefer, build the drink directly in the serving glass.
 Stir it well to ensure the flavors are fully mixed and become one.